-Washington state lawmaker under pressure to step down over militia actions
+Washington state lawmaker under pressure to step down over 'domestic terrorism'

 The chief clerk of the House referred the matter to the FBI and U.S. attorney’s office, J.T.
 Wilcox, leader of the minority Republicans in the statehouse, said in a statement.

 “He should resign,” Wilcox said separately on Twitter.
-“He cannot use House Republican staff, he cannot meet with the caucus, his office will be moved.”

 But Shea defiantly vowed to remain in his post, comparing the effort to oust him to the impeachment of U.S. President Donald Trump by Democrats in the U.S. House of Representatives.

-The right-wing militia movement expresses deep mistrust of the federal authority and disdains attempts to regulate firearms.
+The right-wing militia movement expresses deep mistrust of the federal authority and disdains the regulation of firearms.

-In 2014, Shea participated in an armed standoff in Bunkerville, Nevada, led by rancher Cliven Bundy, who insisted on the right to let his cattle graze on federal lands without paying the proper fees, the report said.
+In 2014, Shea participated in an armed standoff in Bunkerville, Nevada, led by rancher Cliven Bundy, who insisted on the right to let his cattle graze on federal lands without paying fees, the report said.

 In 2015, the report said, Shea engaged in another conflict in Priest River, Idaho, in support of a military veteran who defied a lawful order to surrender his weapons.

-In 2016, Shea aided in the planning of another uprising by Ammon Bundy, the son of Cliven Bundy, who took over a national wildlife refuge in Harney County, Oregon.
+In 2016, Shea aided in the planning of another uprising by Ammon Bundy, the son of Cliven Bundy, who took over a national wildlife refuge in Harney County, Oregon, for 41 days.

+The report cited other instances of Shea condoning violence, intimidating political opponents and promoting militia training for armed conflict against law-enforcement agencies.

-Reporting by Daniel Trotta; Editing by Scott Malone and Dan Grebler
+Reporting by Daniel Trotta; Editing by Scott Malone, Dan Grebler and Nick Macfie